By: Metro Atlanta Ticket Attorney Larry Kohn for All Metro Counties

 Conyers, GA 30013

 Speeding in Georgia?
 Speeding is a misdemeanor, NOT a traffic infraction.
-Learn your legal rights, your options to fight or negotiate and your potential penalties.
-Don’t just to Court alone, and expect the case to be continued.
-In almost all Georgia traffic courts, we can get a Power of Attorney from you and keep you from having to appear at all.
+Learn your legal rights, your options to fight or negotiate, and your potential penalties.
+Don’t just go to Court alone and expect the case to be continued.
+In almost all Georgia traffic courts, our traffic lawyers can get a Power of Attorney from you and keep you from having to appear at all.

-Our traffic ticket lawyers, William C. Head, Larry Kohn and Cory Yager, have a statewide network of expert traffic ticket lawyers, and can refer you to a specialist, if your case is outside the metro Atlanta area.
-Our 24-hour Georgia lawyers for a FREE lawyer consultation.
+Our award-winning traffic ticket lawyers, William C. Head, Larry Kohn and Cory Yager, have a statewide network of expert traffic ticket lawyers, and can refer you to a specialist, if your case is outside the metro Atlanta area.
+Call our 24-hour Georgia attorneys for a FREE lawyer consultation.
 404-567-5515.